Nick Castellanos: Philadelphia Phillies

+Following the 2025 season, the Phillies unsuccessfully looked to trade Castellanos over the offseason after reports indicated that his relationship with Thomson had deteriorated following the benching incident during the prior season.
+On February 12, 2026, Castellanos was released by the Phillies after four seasons with the team, with the Phillies still owing Castellanos $20 million for the 2026 season.

+San Diego Padres

+On February 15, 2026, Castellanos signed a one-year contract with the San Diego Padres.
+The Padres intended to utilize him as a first baseman and designated hitter, with some playing time in the corner outfield.
+He batted .191 with four home runs in 39 games before being designated for assignment on June 3, when he was scheduled to play against the Philadelphia Phillies, his former team.
+Castellanos was released by the Padres on June 5.

 Personal life

 Castellanos has a son who was born in August 2013.
 He married his high school sweetheart, Vanessa Hernandez, the mother of his son, in 2015.
 They divorced in 2017.
 Castellanos started dating Jessica Gomez in 2017 and they married on February 8, 2021.
 Their son was born in May 2022.

-Castellanos' third son (second with Jess) was born in May 2025.
+Castellanos' third son was born in May 2025.

 Castellanos' younger brother, Ryan, played college baseball for Nova Southeastern University.
 The Tigers selected Ryan in the 25th round of the 2015 MLB draft, with Nick himself announcing the pick.
 In 2017, their father was diagnosed with brain cancer.